 Since finishing his studies at Malmö University, Keenan has been working at a residential care home for unaccompanied refugee children in Malmö.

-“In the programme we get to study refugee and asylum law and processes, all of the things I deal with at work.
+“In the programme, we get to study refugee and asylum law and processes, all of the things I deal with at work.
 When assisting these people, I understand how the law works and how the EU has designed its framework.
 The programme is very practical in that sense.”

 Passport Carriers